Skip to main content

 Attraction

 Ishaan Dev paced his chambers a little agitated at dawn.
-They had reached Suryapali two days before and he carefully avoided Priyambada ever since, as they had promised not to get into each other’s way.
-Today Gulabi Bai informed him of a Fire sacrifice the Queen wanted him to do.
+They had reached Suryapali two days before, and he carefully avoided Priyambada ever since, as they had promised not to get into each other’s way.
+Today, Gulabi Bai informed him of a Fire sacrifice the Queen wanted him to do.
 It came in a written order.
-But he was surprised that Priyambada had agreed to do it sitting on his left as a wife.
+But he was surprised that Priyambada had agreed to do it sitting on his left as his wife.
 So unlike her.
 He was almost sure that the queen had refrained from telling her the entire truth of the Fire sacrifice.
 But he knew the rules.
 He knew what the queen planned and what she expected of him.
 He needed to speak to his mother.

 Maharani Trinayani Devi placed the smoking pipe down and dismissed her maids with a wave of her hand, as her son stood at the threshold.
 Something told Ishaan Dev that his mother expected him there.
-He didn’t like being read into, like the back of her hand. by his mother.
+He didn’t like being read into, like the back of her hand, by his mother.
 He sighed as she gestured at him to take a seat.

 “I was thinking when you would show up…”